Welcome to Montréal’s mighty Mount Royal

 Isa Tousignant

-Known to locals simply as “the mountain,” Mount Royal is more than a sprawling natural enclave at the centre of the city – it’s a beloved landmark that’s so emblematic of Montréal that it gave it its name!
+Known to locals as “the mountain,” Mount Royal is more than a sprawling natural park at the city centre — it’s a beloved landmark that’s emblematic of Montréal.
+So much so that it gave it its name!
 Jacques Cartier christened the mountain in 1535, which in the 18th century inspired the renaming of what was then Ville-Marie to Montréal.
-Today Mount Royal is a 10 square-kilometre heritage site that’s home to residential areas, neighbourhood parks, a couple of cemeteries and the magnificent 200-hectare Mount Royal Park, where there’s never a dull moment.
+Today, Mount Royal is a 10 square-kilometre heritage site that’s home to residential areas, neighbourhood parks, a couple of cemeteries and the magnificent 200-hectare Mount Royal Park, where there’s an endless array of things to do.

 Natural beauty at its best